EGA-archive/beacon2-ri-api/frontend/README.md

  }
 ```

+Finally, please include the URL of your User interface to the file beacon/_ main _.py (line 103), so that it becomes part of the list of URLs accepted by CORS.

 Note that in the frontend folder you will find a file called .gitignore with the list of all files that need to be ignored.